 You should rely only on the information contained in this prospectus.
-The Company, the selling shareholders, and the underwriters have not authorized anyone to provide you with information different from that contained in this prospectus.
+Neither we nor the underwriters have authorized anyone to provide you with information different from that contained in this prospectus.
 If anyone provides you with additional, different, or inconsistent information, you should not rely on it.
-The Company, the selling shareholders, and the underwriters take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
+Neither we nor the underwriters take responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
 This prospectus is an offer to sell only the shares of our common stock offered hereby, and only under circumstances and in jurisdictions where it is lawful to do so.
-The Company, the selling shareholders, and the underwriters are not making an offer of shares of our common stock in any state, country, or other jurisdiction where the offer is not permitted.
+We are not making an offer of shares of our common stock in any state, country, or other jurisdiction where the offer is not permitted.
 You should not assume that the information in this prospectus or any free writing prospectus is accurate as of any date other than the date of the applicable document regardless of its time of delivery or the time of any sales of our common stock.
 Our business, financial condition, results of operations, and cash flows may have changed since the date of the applicable document.

-Neither we, any of our officers, directors, agents, representatives, the selling shareholders, nor the underwriters, make any representation to you about the legality of an investment in our common stock.
+Neither we, nor any of our officers, directors, agents, or representatives, or the underwriters, make any representation to you about the legality of an investment in our common stock.
 You should not interpret the contents of this prospectus or any free writing prospectus to be legal, business, investment, or tax advice.
 You should consult with your own advisors for that type of advice and consult with them about the legal, tax, business, financial, and other issues that you should consider before investing in our common stock.